penguintutor/matrix-display-images/README.md

 The program uses significant processing time.
 If run on a Raspberry Pi Zero or similar then it is recommended that it is run as a headless computer without X running.

-The display is designed for non-interlaced images with no transparency.
+The display is designed for 8bpc RGB, non-interlaced images with no transparency.
 If images have interlacing then it will issue a warning
 "libpng warning: Interlace handling should be turned on when using png_read_image".
 These files should be converted to non-interlaced png images.

+The image files can be fixed by using GIMP if neccessary.

 In some circumstances the Ctrl-C does not cancel the program.
 In that case Ctrl-Z can be used and then the program can be stopped using `kill`.